Search Results for

 Direct Platform Data file: DPD_Filename.xml - XML file signature does not match.

-This command scans the platform components and reads the DPD file specified by the –in option.
-The component change information is directed to the console.
+This command scans the platform components and reads in the Direct Platform Data file specified by the file selected –in The component change information is directed to the console.
 If the -fl option is used, the Platform Component Change data file is generated with the provided filename; otherwise, a default filename is used.
 This data file contains a consolidated summary of the results for the compare command.

 After the compare operation has been completed the two success messages are displayed.
 The first one indicates tha the PCR information matched against the system.
 The second message indicates that all the components information matched against the systems.